With the esteemed Windows 7 going off life support in 2020, many users will be looking to switch to Windows 10.

 Windows 10 Core Features

 All versions of Windows 10 offer the same basic functionality, with certain shared features.
-Most versions offer the same essential experience Windows users are accustomed to and only diverge in areas specific to different use type.
-We’ll go over a few of the most important core elements of Windows 10 below.
+Most versions offer the same essential experience that Windows users are accustomed to, only lacking certain advanced features that are present in other editions.

-Cortana is one of the biggest new additions to Windows in recent years and is Microsoft’s AI powered digital assistant.
-Cortana is located immediately adjacent to the Start button and can launch searches, set reminders, check email, and adjust settings, among other things.
+Cortana is one of the most significant new additions to Windows in recent years, and it is Microsoft’s take on an AI virtual assistant, similar to Siri and Google Assistant.
+Cortana is located next to the Start button by default and can launch searches, set reminders, check email, and adjust settings, among other things.

-Virtual Desktop is another Windows 10 core feature, making virtual desktops easier.
-This feature allows users to create multiple desktops that can be switched between and move open windows between as well.
+Virtual Desktop is another Windows 10 core feature that makes virtual desktops more comfortable to manage.
+This feature allows users to create multiple desktops that can be switched between at will.

-Windows Hello is a biometric security feature in Windows 10 that uses either facial recognition or a fingerprint scan to log users into Windows, rather than a traditional password.
+Windows Hello is a biometric security feature in Windows 10 that uses either facial recognition or a fingerprint scan to allow users to log in, replacing the traditional password or PIN.
 It can also be used for store purchases, and many apps have begun to offer Windows Hello integration.

-Dark Mode is now all inclusive, meaning users who have longed for a dark mode for Windows File Explorer can rejoice.
+Dark Mode is now system-wide, meaning that users who have longed for a dark mode for the Windows File Explorer can rejoice.
 In Windows 10, you can now “dark mode all the things” with File Explorer, Start Menu, Task Bar, Action Center, and the settings window.

-Windows Defender is the native Windows antivirus protection.
-It offers real-time protection options and offers integration with Microsoft’s Edge browser.
+Windows Defender is the native Windows antivirus program.
+It offers real-time protection options and provides integration with Microsoft’s Edge browser.
 It also receives ongoing updates to protect against the latest threats.